-HACSB and affiliate nonprofit Housing Partners I, Inc. continue to work with ONXY Architects to complete construction documents by early 2020 to implement the 104-unit second phase of affordable family units at Valencia Grove site in Redlands.
-Funding permitted, this project is expected to be under construction in 2020, (HACSB 2019 Annual Report).
+In 2019, HACSB and affiliate nonprofit Housing Partners I, Inc. will be working with ONXY Architects to complete construction documents for the 104-unit second phase of affordable family units at the Valencia Grove site in Redlands, (HACSB 2018 Annual Report).